 - Example: Who, What, When, Where, and Why

 - Inspire people to take action.

-- Example: Tell them they can make a difference in teens’ lives when they help spread knowledge to SHATTER THE MYTHS® around drugs and drug abuse.
+- Example: Tell them they can make a difference in teens’ lives when they help spread knowledge to SHATTER THE MYTHS® around drugs and drug use.

-- Make it clear to the press that your event provides a safe, honest environment to discuss drugs and drug abuse.
+- Make it clear to the press that your event provides a safe, honest environment to discuss drugs and drug use.

 - Incorporate your key message across all of your communications channels—including pitches, press releases, social media, and other media platforms.